In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - In a small bowl, using a fork or whisk, mix together the arrowroot powder, half the coconut aminos, adding more to taste if desired, and ¼ cup [½ cup] red wine (from your pantry) or water to form a slurry.

 In the same pan used for the steaks, warm the ghee over medium-high heat until melted but not smoking.
 Stir in the mushrooms, season with salt and pepper, and cook until starting to soften, 1 to 2 minutes.
-Stir the arrowroot slurry to recombine, then add the slurry and cook until the liquid has thickened, about 30 seconds.
+Stir the arrowroot slurry to recombine, then add the slurry and cook until the sauce has thickened, about 30 seconds.
 Remove from the heat and season to taste with salt and pepper.

 Transfer the steaks and Brussels sprouts to individual plates.
 Spoon the mushroom pan sauce over the steaks and serve.